BKreisel/sqlmap-websocket-proxy/README.md

 options:
-  -h, --help            show this help message and exit -u URL, --url URL     URL to the websocket (example: soc-player.soccer.htb:9091) -p PAYLOAD, --payload PAYLOAD
+  -h, --help            show this help message and exit -u URL, --url URL     URL to the websocket
+  -p PAYLOAD, --payload PAYLOAD
-                        String with params for the playload encoded as %param% (example: {"id": "%param%"}) -o PORT, --port PORT  Proxy Port (default: 8080) --json                Escape text for JSON payloads
+                        String with params for the playload encoded as %param% (example: {"uid_of_some_sort": "%param%"}) -o PORT, --port PORT  Proxy Port (default: 8080) --json                Escape text for JSON payloads
 ```